Frequently Asked Questions about products and the online service available from the Kells online shop

 Do Kells sell organic flours?

 Yes we do.
 Kells has two officially certified organic flours available to order.
-Our white flour is Organic T65 MS BIO which is a French Flour suitable for yeasted and sour dough breads, as well as soda breads, and can be used in cake.
+Our white flour is Knoll Mill T700 Organic white wheat flour, which is an excellent Austrian flour suitable for yeasted and sour dough breads, as well as soda breads, and can be used in cake.
 Our wholemeal flour is Marriages Organic Strong Wholemeal Flour, which is also a stoneground flour, suitable for yeasted and sour dough breads as well as soda breads.

 What shelf life are there on flours from Kells Online Store?